-If any of the required policies provide coverage on a claims-made basis:
+If any of the required policies provide claims-made coverage:

-- 1. The Retroactive Date must be shown and must be before the date of the contract or the beginning of contract work. - 2.
+- 1. The Retroactive Date must be shown, and must be before the date of the contract or the beginning of contract work. - 2.
 Insurance must be maintained and evidence of insurance must be provided for at least five (5) years after completion of the contract of work. - 3.
-If coverage is canceled or non-renewed, and not replaced with another claims-made policy form with a Retroactive Date prior to the contract effective date, the Consultant must purchase "extended reporting" coverage for a minimum of five (5) years after completion of contract work.
+If coverage is canceled or non-renewed, and not replaced with another claims-made policy form with a Retroactive Date prior to the contract effective date, the Contractor must purchase "extended reporting" coverage for a minimum of five (5) years after completion of work.